worldyne/dsc-2-19-05-geometric-distribution-seattle-ds-career-040119/README.md

 You will be able to:

-* Understand and explain the Geometric Distribution and its uses.
+* Understand and explain the Geometric Distribution and its uses

-### What is the Geometric Distribution?
+## What is the Geometric Distribution?

 Most people are initially confused the first time they hear about the **_Geometric Distribution_** because it's name seems a bit misleading.
 Although the term _geometric_ brings to mind shapes, area, perimeter, and all the other fun stuff we learned in high school geometry class, the Geometric Distribution has nothing to do with these topics.
 In this case, _Geometric_ just refers to the concept of multiplication.
 The Geometric Distribution is a discrete probability distribution that helps us calculate the probability distribution of repeated independent events.

 If this reminds you of the **_Negative Binomial Distribution_** that we learned about in a previous lesson, then you're on the right track--the Geometric Distribution is just a special case of the Negative Binomial Distribution!

-### Questions We Can Answer With The Geometric Distribution
+## Questions We Can Answer With The Geometric Distribution

 To help us understand and remember what the Geometric Distribution is used for, let's look at it through the lens of the Negative Binomial Distribution.
 Recall that the Negative Binomial Distribution tells us the probability of hitting a specific number of failures (or successes, depending on how we phrase our problem) on a specific round of independent trials where the probability of success is known and unchanging.
 You may recall the example we solved in our previous lesson, which was "What is the probability distribution for flipping a fair coin before tails shows up a total of twice?"
 In this case, the Probability $P$ is 0.5, the cumulative number of failures, $r$ is 2, and the number the random variable, $x$, is the number of trials it takes before the total number of coin flips that land on tails is 2.